 The End of the Complete Game Era - Numbers Tell the Story of Pitching Changes

 Pitcher usage in NPB has changed dramatically over the past 50 years.
 In the 1970s, starting pitchers' complete game rates exceeded 30%, and it was not uncommon for ace-caliber pitchers to record over 20 complete games per season.
-Records like Kazuhisa Inao's 42 complete games in 1961 and Masaichi Kaneda's career 365 complete games are numbers inconceivable in the modern era.
+Records like Kazuhisa Inao's 42 complete games in 1961 and Masaichi Kaneda's career 365 complete games are numbers inconceivable by 2020s standards.
 However, complete game numbers began declining rapidly from the late 1980s.
 In the 2020s NPB, starting pitchers' complete game rates have fallen below 5%, with virtually no pitchers exceeding 10 complete games per season.
 Behind this change lies deepened scientific understanding of shoulder and elbow injury risks for pitchers.
 The concept of pitch count management has permeated, with starting pitcher pitch counts generally managed around 100 pitches.
 The aesthetics of complete games have retreated before the practical demands of pitcher health and long-term career preservation.

 Establishment of Winning Formulas and Elevation of Relief Pitcher Status